eric-fey-hus/FinOmopSL/README.md

 Shared data are mounted in the task definition file.

-Every folder that you wnat to acess in the containers have to be mounted.
+Every folder that you want to access in the containers have to be mounted.
-Similary only files in mounted folders are availabe on the host.
+Similarly only files in mounted folders are available on the host.
 This is why we mount all three folders: